pm-moyanor/athletifi-website/README.md

 - Follow a consistent code style and naming conventions.
 - Use meaningful and descriptive names for components, functions, and variables.
 - Keep components small and focused on a single responsibility.
-- Use Jotai for global state management and avoid prop drilling.
+- Use NextJS caching to provide efficient management of data throughout the application.
 - Leverage Tailwind CSS for rapid UI development and consistency.
 - Write unit tests for critical components and functions.
 - Use Git for version control and follow a branching strategy.
 - Regularly update dependencies and address security vulnerabilities.